epwalsh/beaker-docs/docs/start/interactive.md

 Now, exit the session with `Ctrl-D`.
 Beaker will automatically create an image in your default workspace and wait for the image to be pushed.
-Once the image is pushed, you can create a new session with it:
+Once the image is pushed, Beaker will update the default image in your config file so that future sessions automatically use this image.
+If you don't want to update your config, use `--no-update-default-image` or unset the default image with `beaker config unset default_image`.

 ```
-beaker session create --image beaker://<image-id>
+beaker session create
 ```

 ...and you should now be able to use `python2` like so: